adamaltmejd/cv/index.md

 ## Current projects

 ### Predicting Replication
-In a follow-up to Camerer et. al. (2016), I use machine learning techniques to build a model that is better than a market at predicting replication success.
-I also study which features are most important.
+I use machine learning techniques to build a model that is better than a market at predicting replication success.
+I also study which features drive this accuracy.
+The model could be used as a cheap and efficient tool to aid researchers in evaluating the necessity of planned ex ante.

-### Choosing Money
-Valuation of fiat money is universal today.
-Choosing to hold intrinsically worthless cash is a convention that can be understood as one among many equilibria of some coordination game.
-Recent macroeconomic frameworks aimed at modeling this behavior do generate monetary economies, but are unable to provide any criteria for equilibrium selection.
-Hence, while agents can choose money, it is ambiguous if they will.

-We seek to provide an explanation to the universality of money by experimentally evaluating how and why fiat money can be valued as an equilibrium selection process.
-We do this by implementing a version of the Hugget (1993) economy, proposed by Krusell, Mukoyama and Smith (2011) in the lab, and study how financial restrictions motivate agents to use money.
-Joint with [Siri Isaksson](http://www.hhs.se/en/person/?PersonID=31631033).

 ### Evolution of preferences for ambiguity
 Recently, theories of games with Knightian uncertainty, or ambiguity have been developed.
 Assuming neo-additive capacities and using the Chateauneuf et. al. (2007) model, we explore evolutionary stability of ambiguity-contingent preferences in different types of games.
 Could optimistic agents have an persistent and stable advantage in certain settings?
 Joint work with [Thomas Seiler](http://www.hhs.se/en/person/?personid=34461033).

 ### Games with *unknown unknowns*
-Inspired by Grant and Quiggin (2013) as well as Karni and Vierø (2014), I study the effect of knowledge of one's own unawareness of possible states of the world in strategic environments.
-I aim to create a simple one-shot model of such decisions and test how important reasoning about one's unawareness is in the lab.
+Finding inspiration in theoretical models by Grant and Quiggin (2013) as well as Karni and Vierø (2014), I study the effect of knowledge of one's own unawareness of possible states of the world in strategic environments.
+I create a simple one-shot model of such decisions and test how important such knowledge is when making choices in the lab.

 ## Teaching Experience